nesi/support-docs/docs/General/NeSI_Policies/NeSI_Privacy_Policy.md

     This page has been automatically migrated and may contain formatting errors.
 [//]: <> (^^^^^^^^^^^^^^^^^^^^)
 [//]: <> (REMOVE ME IF PAGE VALIDATED)
-<p><span>See <a href="https://www.nesi.org.nz/nesi-privacy-policy" target="_self">https://www.nesi.org.nz/nesi-privacy-policy</a></span><span> for the current version of the NeSI Privacy Policy.<br><br>The Policy outlines what personal information NeSI collects.
+See <https://www.nesi.org.nz/nesi-privacy-policy> for the current version of the NeSI Privacy Policy.

+The Policy outlines what personal information NeSI collects.
 How it is stored and used.
-How users can request access, correct or delete information, and under what circumstances NeSI will disclose it. </span></p>
+How users can request access, correct or delete information, and under what circumstances NeSI will disclose it.